-Please limit the length of your manuscript to approximately 5,000 words.
-Longer works may be accepted, but they may be edited or published over two or more consecutive issues.
+Limit the length of your story to about 5,000 words.
+Longer stories can be accepted, but they can be edited or published in two or more consecutive issues.

-All articles submitted are to be in Times New Roman font, no greater than 11 point.
-If this font is not available, use a similar font or Arial.
-Please do not double-space at the end of each sentence.
+Submit your story in Times New Roman, up to 11 points in size.
+If this font is not available to you, use a similar font or Arial.
+Do not use a double space at the end of sentences.
 One space is now editorially correct.
-Don’t indent your paragraphs, or use tabs to begin each paragraph.
-Instead, do leave a blank line between paragraphs.
+Do not indent songs or use the tab at the beginning of songs.
+Instead, leave a blank line between the paragraphs.

-Please be accurate and meticulous with footnotes, sources, etc. Authors are responsible for all “permissions to quote.”
+Be careful and careful with footnotes, sources, etc. The authors are responsible for all permission to borrow from others.

-Clarity and intelligibility are important ingredients in any article.
-Before you submit your article, please re-read it from the readers’ viewpoint and clarify any confusing statements or concepts that your article might contain.
-Reading your article out loud often helps catch syntax errors.
+Clarity and comprehensibility are important ingredients in all stuff.
+Before you submit your story, re-read it from a reader’s perspective and explain any confusing claims or concepts your story may contain.
+Reading your story aloud often helps detect typos.

-It is the author’s responsibility to ensure confidentiality.
-Please obtain permission of private individuals to use their charts and change or delete the individuals’ names from their charts.
-If you are using the charts of public figures, identifying information should be included along with the original and secondary sources of the data.
-Sources must be included for timed birth data, and is encouraged for untimed data.
-IIA uses Lois Rodden’s data accuracy categories as a standard.
-It is also the author’s responsibility to fact check their articles.
-Opinions must be clearly identified; however, political or inflammatory comments are prohibited.
-This type of article should be submitted to more appropriate publications.
+Confidentiality is the responsibility of the author.
+Ask individuals for permission to use their maps and change or remove names from the maps.
+If you use celebrity maps, personally identifiable information should be included in addition to the original and secondary sources.
+Sources should be included for scheduled birth data and is recommended for unscheduled data.
+The IIA uses data accuracy classes defined by Lois Rodden.
+It is also the responsibility of the author to review their article.
+Opinions must be clearly marked as opinions, but political or inflammatory comments are nevertheless prohibited.
+This type of article should be sent to more appropriate publications.